YUHANTA/COMP2113-Group-Project_Group51/README.md

 # COMP2113-Group-Project_Group51
 This is a game based on five in a row and created by Yu Hanshiyang and Ma Jinhao.
-We try to combine the game and AI to make this game more fun.[README.md](https://github.com/user-attachments/files/19997061/README.md)
+We try to combine the game and AI to make this game more fun.

 ![](https://img.shields.io/badge/Language-C%2B%2B11-blue.svg)